 These results are consistent with the hypothesis that reducing root metabolic costs increases water capture from drying soil.
-Reduced production of axial roots and lateral roots allow the remaining roots to reach deep soil water.
+Reduced production of axial roots and lateral roots allow remaining roots to reach deep soil water.
 Reduced cortical burden, by increased aerenchyma formation, decreased number of cortical cell files, or increased cell size, increases water capture under drought by increasing internal resources available for deeper rooting.
 Root cortical senescence and some degree of root loss may have similar benefits.

+425 2e.
 Overcoming soil impedance is an important feature of drought resistance

-In most soils, soil impedance increases with soil depth and also with soil drying (Bengough et al., 2006; Lynch and Wojciechowski, 2015).
-The ability of roots to penetrate hard soils is therefore an important aspect of water capture under drought, especially water capture from deep soil strata.
-Phenes such as RCA and RCS that reduce cortical burden in mature root segments are not likely to affect soil penetration, which is a function of the root tip.
-Anatomical phene states such as reduced CCFN could reduce root diameter, which would be expected to reduce penetration of hard soil (Bengough et al., 2006).
-In this context, it is noteworthy that several anatomical phenes were related to the biomechanical properties of maize roots and their ability to penetrate hard wax layers independently of root diameter, including cell size in the distal cortex, cortical cell wall area, and stele diameter (Chimungu et al., 2015a).
-The architectural phene states of reduced axial root and lateral root production may enable the remaining roots to have larger diameter, which would improve their penetration of hard soil.
-Phene states that reduce radial water transport, such as RCA and RCS, may permit growing root tips to remain hydrated and would allow them to penetrate soil with greater water content and therefore less impedance (Lynch et al., 2014).
+426 In most soils, soil impedance increases with soil depth and also with soil drying 427 (Bengough et al., 2006; Lynch and Wojciechowski, 2015).
+The ability of roots to penetrate 428 hard soils is therefore an important aspect of water capture under drought, especially 429 water capture from deep soil strata.
+Phenes like RCA and RCS that reduce cortical burden 430 in mature root segments are not likely to affect soil penetration, which is a function of the 431 root tip.
+Anatomical phene states like reduced CCFN could reduce root diameter, which 432 would be expected to reduce penetration of hard soil (Bengough et al., 2006).
+In this 433 context, it is noteworthy that several anatomical phenes were related to the biomechanical 434 properties of maize roots and their ability to penetrate hard wax layers independently of 435 root diameter, including cell size in the distal cortex, cortical cell wall area, and stele 436 diameter (Chimungu et al., 2015a).
+The architectural phene states of reduced axial root 437 and lateral root production may enable remaining roots to have larger diameter, which 438 would improve their penetration of hard soil.
+Phene states that reduce radial water 439 transport, like RCA and RCS, may permit growing root tips to remain hydrated and would 440 allow them to penetrate soil with greater water content and therefore less impedance 441 (Lynch et al., 2014).

+442 2f.
 Root phenotypes that optimize water capture may also optimize N capture

-Suboptimal N availability is second only to water as a global limitation to crop productivity.
-In low-input systems, suboptimal N limits yield, while in high-input systems, intensive N fertilization is a primary economic, energy, and environmental cost of the production of non-leguminous crops (Cassman et al., 2002; Hirel et al., 2011; Ribaudo et al., 2011).
-In most agroecosystems, N accumulates in deeper soil strata over time as a result of leaching (Thorup-Kristensen and Kirkegaard, 2016), which led to the proposal that deeper rooting will improve the capture of both N and water (Lynch, 2013).
-For example, steeper root growth angles improve water capture in several crop species (e.g. Manschadi et al., 2006; Singh et al., 2012), and in maize also improve N capture (Trachsel et al., 2013; Dathe et al., 2016).
-In maize, root phenes that regulate root depth and thereby the capture of both water and N when those resources are limiting include the number of nodal roots (Gao and Lynch 2016; Saengwilai et al., 2014b), lateral root branching density (Zhan and Lynch, 2015; Zhan et al., 2015), and root cortical aerenchyma (Zhu et al., 2010; Saengwilai et al., 2014a; Chimungu et al., 2015b).
-Optimization of root phenotypes for water capture may therefore also improve N capture, with benefits for both high-input and low-input agroecosystems.
+443 Suboptimal N availability is second only to water as a global limitation to crop productivity.
+444 In low-input systems, suboptimal N limits yield, while in high-input systems, intensive N 445 fertilization is a primary economic, energy, and environmental cost of the production of 446 non-leguminous crops (Hirel et al., 2011; Cassman et al., 2002; Ribaudo et al., 2011).
+In 447 most agroecosystems N accumulates in deeper soil strata over time as a result of 448 leaching (Thorup-Kristensen and Kirkegaard 2016), which led to the proposal that deeper 449 rooting will improve the capture of both N and water (Lynch 2013).
+For example, steeper 450 root growth angles improve water capture in several crop species (e.g., Manschadi et al., 451 2006; Singh et al., 2012), and in maize also improve N capture (Trachsel et al., 2013; 452 Dathe et al., 2016).
+In maize, root phenes that regulate root depth and thereby the capture 453 of both water and N when those resources are limiting include the number of nodal roots 454 (Gao and Lynch 2016; Saengwilai et al., 2014b), lateral root branching density (Zhan et 455 al., 2015; Zhan and Lynch 2015), and root cortical aerenchyma (Zhu et al., 2010; 456 Saengwilai et al., 2014a; Chimungu et al., 2015b).
+Optimization of root phenotypes for 457 water capture may therefore also improve N capture, with benefits for both high-input and 458 low-input agroecosystems.

+459 3.
 The challenges of low-input systems